rohinb3516/Fractional-N-div-PLL/README.md

 ## Schematics

 All the schematics made for this project are shown below.
 Circuit symbols were custom designed to ease recognizibility.
+Feel free to browse the directory to view the screenshots of the schematics without the explanation.

 ### NAND Gate
+The schematic for the NAND gate is as follows:

 ### D Flip-Flop
 The schematic for the D Flip-Flop is as follows:

+This was designed using Complementary Pass Logic (CPL).
+Two latch designs were cascaded to make a 1-bit Flip-Flop.

-This was used in realizing a 3-bit register, with the same unit used in parallel 3 times
+This was used in realizing a 3-bit register, with the same unit used in parallel 3 times.

 ### Adder
+The schematic for the Adder is as follows:

+The schematic was designed using the self-dual properties, which makes the PMOS structure a mirror image of the NMOS structure.

 ### Multiplexer
+The schematic for the Multiplexer is as follows:

+This was designed using CPL.
+Complementary bits were gated together to reduce design effort.
+Strong inverters were used at the output to increase input sensitivity.

 ### Tunable Delay Element
+The schematic for the Delay Element is as follows:

+When tested, the V<sub>ctrl</sub> signal was increasing delay at low values and was giving inadequete results when V<sub>ctrl</sub> went less than 0.4 V. Hence a skewed inverter was used which was biased by a resistive divider (assuming the device would be operated at V<sub>DD</sub> = 1 V).

 ### Programmable Frequency Divider
+The schematic for the Programmable Frequency Divider is as follows:

+The design was custom made by merging the logic for a _ _f/4_ _ divider and a _ _f/5_ _ divider with a 50% duty cycle.
+Relevant inputs were taken out with CPL.

 ### Phase Detector & Charge Pump
+The schematic for the Phase Detector & Charge Pump block is as follows:

+### Fractional 4-div PLL
+The schematic for the PLL block is as follows:

 ## Simulation Results